openshift/ci-docs/content/en/docs/architecture/jira.md

 The Jira GitHub integration provides a method to mark a PR as `verified` before the PR is merged.
 This allows the integration to move the bug to the `VERIFIED` state upon merge instead of requiring a QE engineer to test and manually move an issue to the
 `VERIFIED` state after the issue moves into the `ON_QA` state.
-If multiple PRs are linked to a bug, only the last PR to merge needs to be marked as `verified` for the integration to move the bug to `VERIFIED`.
+If multiple PRs are linked to a bug, all PRs must have the `verified` label (and not `verified-later`) for it to be automatically moved to VERIFIED. needs to be marked as `verified` for the integration to move the bug to `VERIFIED`.
 Premerge verfication is strongly preferred.

 To mark a PR as `verified`, comment `/verified by reason` on the PR.
 The reason can be the names of tests, GitHub usernames,